HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Object Oriented Programming Paradigm.md

 ## Fundamental Concepts of OOP

-Object oriented programming is usually defined using its three core design principles:
+Object oriented programming is usually defined using its four core design principles:

 - Encapsulation
+- Abstraction
 - Inheritance
 - Polymorphism